-EMV : Impressions over last 30 days x Average CPM of Ads
+EMV formula: Impressions over the last 30 days x Average CPM of Ads

 Marketers should use this method when their primary goal of hiring influencers is generating brand awareness.
-The EMV calculated using impressions will help them understand how influencer’s reach has amplified brand awareness in monetary value.
+Calculating EMV using impressions will help them understand how influencer’s reach has amplified brand awareness in monetary value.

 Engagement on social media could be anything including likes, comments, shares, replies, messages, story replays, story mentions, and more.
 For an accurate calculation, you need to make sure you get accurate engagement data from your influencer.

-EMV: Engagement over last 30 days x Average CPM of Ads
+EMV formula: Engagement over the last 30 days x Average CPM of Ads

-Using this model to measure EMV is helpful when the primary objective of the campaign is to increase the brand’s social recognition.
-Tracking every form of engagement helps in learning what you have earned from audience engagement.
+Using this model to measure EMV is helpful when the primary objective of your campaign is to increase the brand’s social recognition.
+Tracking every form of engagement helps to learn what you have earned from audience engagement.

-If you want a more quantitative result of your influencers campaigns and understand how EMV helped gain customers, follow this method.
+If you want more quantitative results of your influencer campaigns and understand how EMV helped gain customers, we suggest following this method.

-EMV: (Impressions over last 30 days x Average CPM of Ads) x Customer Lifetime Value
+EMV formula: (Impressions over the last 30 days x Average CPM of Ads) x Customer Lifetime Value

-For brands looking at the long-term picture of how well the campaign converts to customer retention and lifetime value, this method should be used.
+For brands looking at the long-term picture of how well their campaign converts to customer retention and lifetime value, this method is the best option.

-To directly relate sales with influencer campaigns, you need to know what’s your EMV for the conversions received.
+To align sales with your influencer campaigns, you need to calculate your EMV for the conversions.

-This is the most important formula to calculate EMV as this relates EMV to the sales or conversions that the campaign brings.
-Marketers should use this method when their primary goal to measure EMV is to increase conversions.
+This is the most important formula to calculate EMV as this relates EMV to the sales or conversions your influencer campaign brings.
+Marketers should use this method of measuring earned media value when their primary goal is to increase conversions.